This plan outlines important information for runners entered into the Peacock Challenge 55 (PC 55) on 10/20/2018.

-- Check-in on race morning will be at 5:15 am.
+- Check in on race morning will be at 5:00 am.
 Runners will receive their run number at this time.
-The race starts at 6:00 am.

 - Pacers are allowed at the beginning of the second lap (@ 27.5 miles).
-Pacers must come off the course when/if their runner drops out of the event.
-HURT and PC 55, assumes no responsibility for pacers in this event.
+Pacers may only start from the Start / Finish station and must come off the course when/if their runner drops out of the event.
+HURT and PC 55, assume no responsibility for pacers in this event.
 Pacers in this event will not be tracked.
 Pacers must enter/exit each aid station with their runner.
-Pacers are not allowed to enter/exit aid station prior to runner to fulfill supplies for their runner.
+Pacers are not allowed to enter/exit aid station prior to runner to refill supplies for their runner.
 Pacers are encouraged to utilize the aid stations for their nutritional needs, once the pacer begins their duty with their runner.

 - Pacers will not be able to “mule” for the runner.
 Muling includes; but is not limited to, supplying the runner with water, food, or any mechanical help that might allow the runner to finish the event.

 - Pacers must abide by the same rules as the runners.
 It is the responsibility of the runner to make sure their pacer knows the rules.